bondy-io/bondy_docs/docs/reference/configuration/http_api_gateway.md

         "type": "string",
         "required": true,
         "mutable": false,
         "description": "A string used for matching the incoming HTTP request HOST header value.
 Hosts with and without a trailing dot are equivalent for routing.
-Similarly, hosts with and without a leading dot are also equivalent e.g. 'cowboy.example.org', 'cowboy.example.org.' and '.cowboy.example.org' are equivalent.
-A pattern using the keyword ':' and wildcard '_' can be used to match multiple domains e.g. 'mydomain.:_' will match 'mydomain.foo' and 'mydomain.bar' but not 'mydomain.foo.baz'."
+Similarly, hosts with and without a leading dot are also equivalent e.g. `cowboy.example.org`, `cowboy.example.org.` and `.cowboy.example.org` are equivalent.
+A pattern using the keyword `:` and wildcard `_` can be used to match multiple domains e.g. `mydomain.:_` will match `mydomain.foo` and `mydomain.bar` but not `mydomain.foo.baz`."
     },
     "realm_uri": {
         "type": "string",